SidhanshuUdawat/android-mvp-architecture/README.md

 Handeled orientation change - Same web request will continue.
 This is done by caching Observers in LruCache and cleanning the cache once data is saved to local repository.

 API:
-https://restcountries.eu/ , an open rest api to fetch the countries information and for the flags  http://www.geonames.org/flags/
+https://restcountries.eu/ , an open rest api to fetch the country information and for the flags  http://www.geonames.org/flags/

 Some test cases in Unit test and Instrumentation these are just basic one.